maximevince/arduino-as-pic18f-programmer/README.md

 ----------------------------------------------------------------

-INSTALLATION:
+### INSTALLATION:

  - Debian/Ubuntu:
    apt install arduino python-serial

-HOW TO:
+### HOW TO:

-1. Upload the sketch to the arduino
+1. Upload the sketch to the arduino (Adjust TOGGLE_MCLR define to your needs)
-2. Connect the chip to the arduino
+2. Connect the chip to the arduino (PGM is not used for PIC18F2xK22/PIC18F4xK22 series)
 3. Run ./pic_programmer.py -i HEX_FILE

 * For help run ./pic_programmer.py -h